Crocologia

-Crocologia is a 1671 botanical science book by the German physician and writer Johann Ferdinand Hertodt.
+Crocologia is a 1671 botany book by the German physician and writer Johann Ferdinand Hertodt.
 Hertodt devotes the entire book to the study and examination of saffron; the subtitle is: "A Detailed Study of Saffron, the King of Plants".
 He discusses the origin, cultivation, and medicinal properties of the plant.
 Hertoldt's rival Wenzel Maximilian Ardensbach wrote a contemporary animadversion against the book.